Winter Orientation (Orientation Part I)

 - Syllabi/course descriptions from previous schools for math, journalism, business, and all science courses

-Guests will not be allowed to participate in the orientation program with the student.
-A special orientation program just for family members will be offered on Friday, January 18, 2013.
-Up to two guests are welcome to attend the Family and Guest orientation, which takes place in the Student Activities Center.
-For more information on the Family Orientation program, visit the Family Member website.
+Please note that orientation is only for new students.
+Family members or other guests will not be allowed to participate in the orientation program with the student.
+Family members and guests are welcome to attend a separate Family & Guest Orientation, which takes place on select dates in January.
+For more information on Family & Guest Orientation and date availability, please visit the Family & Guest page.

-Students who have questions about orientation or require an accommodation (including dietary needs) should contact the office of New Student Orientation and Family Programs at 631-632-6710.
+Students who have questions about orientation or require an accommodation should contact the office of Student Orientation and Family Programs at (631) 632-6710.